Leefarmer83/Translate-It/TESTING.md

 Click on burger menu | Mobile side menu comes in from right | pass Check all links | All links take user to desired location | pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

+There is three warning messages: "Warning: Empty heading." this is due to fontawsome icons taking the place of text.

 # index.html (Home)
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------
 Clicked on search word now | Navigates to words.html | pass Clicked on every category (9) | Taken to the category and olny words that belong to that category show | pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

 # register.html
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------
 Only used 1 to 4 letters for username  | Section turns red and message states please match requested format| pass